High-End Outdoor Light Fixtures

 To accommodate most lighting needs, you will find fixtures which hold between one and four light bulbs each.

-Sizing Outdoor Lights
+Sizing Outdoor Light Fixtures

 You will find different lighting needs based upon various outdoor locations.
 Each space will likely have differing lighting needs, so plan accordingly.
 Here is a guide for three popular outside areas of a home: